Interactive Simulations with JSPlotly

 1. Compare the smoothing effects of the two polynomial interpolation treatments;

-2. Apply only the filter, adjusting the moving window and polynomial degree parameters;
+2. Apply only the filter, tuning moving-window and polynomial-degree parameters;

 Context:

-In research, it is common to analyze a data set by comparing the variance between groups with that obtained within each group, or Analysis of Variance (ANOVA).
-Once statistical information has been obtained showing that there is a difference between groups that is greater than the internal difference, a post-hoc test is performed to compare means, such as the Tukey-HSD test (Honest Significant Difference).
+In research, it is common to analyze a dataset by comparing the variance between groups with that obtained within each group, i.e., Analysis of Variance (ANOVA).
+Once the statistical information is obtained that there is a difference between groups greater than the internal variance, a post-hoc test is performed for comparison of means, such as the Tukey-HSD (Honest Significant Difference) test.

 Equation: